msrose/denote/README.md

 #### Return Value

-An instance of a `Denote` object, which is a promise representing the future result of an asynchronous operation.
+A function that when called returns a new instance of a `Denote` object, which is a promise representing the future result of an asynchronous operation.

 ### Denote.prototype.then(onFulfilled, onRejected)